-While these trends reveal overall improvements in the management of our nation’s water, the current pace of its use is still not sustainable.
-Continued population and economic growth, along with the impacts of climate change, will strain the amount of water available for a thirsty nation.
+While this report report reveals a trend of overall improvement in the management of the nation’s water, the current pace of water use is still unsustainable.
+The authors caution that with continued population and economic growth, along with the impacts of climate change, expanded conservation and efficiency measures are necessary to meet future water needs.

 This report analyzes and explains the factors contributing to the positive trend of decreasing water use, and examines the implications for future water demand.
 National water use remains high, and many freshwater systems are under stress from overuse.
 Climate change will exacerbate existing challenges, affecting the supply, demand, and quality of the nation’s water resources.

 - The economic productivity of water – measured in dollars of gross domestic product per unit of water used – is higher than it has ever been, nearly tripling over the past three decades, from only $4 in 1980 (in 2009 dollars) to more than $11 (in 2009 dollars) of GDP per hundred gallons used.
 These results show that the United States now produces far more wealth with far less water than at any time in the past.